 Scroll through any Bristolian Instagram feed and you’ll come across an image of the bridge almost immediately.
 In fact, it’s the most Instagrammable place in Bristol and the seventh most popular place for photos in the whole of the UK!
 Taking photographs is almost second nature to tourists today, but has this always been the case?

 Like today, Clifton Suspension Bridge and the views from it were part of the tourist’s itinerary.
 Soon after the bridge was opened in 1864, a small wooden hut was set up on the Clifton abutment from where photographs were sold.
-The photographer, John Beattie, was the first tenant and he sold his own stereocards from this kiosk (see if you can spot it below at the base of the Clifton tower).
+The photographer, John Beattie, was the first tenant and he sold his own stereocards like the one shown below from this kiosk (see if you can spot the kiosk at the base of the Clifton tower).

 Our Collections

 Our collections demonstrate the enduring renown of Bristol’s most iconic landmark.
 Items range from historic souvenirs, commemorative chinaware and postcards to artworks, prints and photographs of the Bridge.
-You can search our collection archive below:
+You can search our collections below: